ranjith531/CALL_LOG_ACCESS_APP_/README.md

 access call logs using flutter

-A flutter application to access latest call log from phone .
+This is the flutter application to access latest call log from mobile phone which displays Name
-## Getting Started

-step 1 : Go to your terminal and write flutter pub get

-step 2 : Connect your device and run the application
+Number
+Call Type
+Duration and
+TimeStamp